Dr Igor OleinikovAnaesthetist

 Anaesthetists are specialist doctors responsible for providing anaesthesia to patients for operations and procedures.
 Anaesthetists have a range of practice which extends beyond anaesthesia for surgery to include pain management and intensive care.

 Anaesthetists generally form the largest specialty group of doctors in the hospital system.
-They are doctors who have chosen after qualifying to undertake postgraduate specialist training of at least seven years in anaesthesia, intensive care medicine and pain management.
+They are doctors who have chosen after qualifying to undertake postgraduate specialist training of at least five years in anaesthesia, intensive care medicine and pain management.

 Most consultant anaesthetists have developed subspecialist interests in a particular area of surgical practice, or in pain management or critical care.
 The standards of training in Australia are high and exacting.

 By clicking the button below, you’ll visit a page filled with in-depth information relating to Anaesthesia practices and, most importantly, what you as a patient should be aware in preparation for your procedure.
 Please visit this page and read these important details to ensure you are aware of the facts provided.